 - The J.D. student has successfully completed two or more credits from coursework that has been designated as satisfying the law school’s professional ethics requirement.

-Successful compliance with both requirements will be taken as satisfactory evidence that the J.D. student has demonstrated compliance with Section 520.18’s path 1 requirement under our plan of curriculum.
+Successful compliance with both requirements will be taken as satisfactory evidence that the J.D. student has demonstrated compliance with Section 520.18’s pathway 1 requirement under our plan of curriculum.

 This section summarizes the requirements of NY Court of Appeals Rule 520.18; it does not displace an individual’s responsibility to read, understand, and comply with any of the NY Bar rules and regulations, including Section 520.18 and the FAQs promulgated by the NY Board of Law Examiners.